MohamedIdris45/Basic-Setup/Nginx/Nginx.md

-This simple script is used to install nginx in .rpm (Redhat, Fedora, CentOS) Distros
+This simple script is used to install nginx in .rpm (Redhat, Fedora, CentOS) & UBUNTU Distros

 CAUTION :

-	* Don't use this script with other then .rpm distros
+	* Don't use this script with other then .rpm and ubuntu distros
-	* This script tested in Centos 7
+	* This script tested in CentOS 7 and UBUNTU

 STEPS :